I put Medical Breakthrough(MB) to the test. They’re supposed to be the best medical-grade chairs on the market. I was severely underwhelmed.

 The Luraco i7 PLUS is possibly easier to use than the Medical Breakthrough 8.
 It is for me at least.
 It’s much more user-friendly, with a pause/resume function.
 And the touch screen responds super fast.

 Two things aren’t as good as the MB 8, though.
 The Luraco only has S-track, so my bum did miss out on a good massage.
-Luraco’s body scan is also much less effective than any of their chairs.
+Luraco’s body scan is also much less effective than any of its chairs.

 That being said, here are the features I like about the Luraco: